jackofall1232/ask-adam-lite/readme.txt

 == Frequently Asked Questions ==

 = Do I need an OpenAI account? =
 Yes.
-You’ll need your own OpenAI API key (no other account required).
+You'll need your own OpenAI API key (no other account required).

 = Does Ask Adam Lite work without Pro? =
 Yes.
 Lite is a standalone product.
 It gives you a working chat widget and a small knowledge base with no external services beyond your OpenAI key.